One of the great things about writing is the opportunity to share with the kids for whom I write.

 Meeting with them, talking to them and getting them to realize their own potential and possible passion for writing is something that gives me great pleasure.

 Below are some examples of workshops I have created for these visits.
-My presentations can also be tailored to your needs, and I am happy to give talks on the writing process to aspiring adult writers.
+My presentations can also be tailored to your needs, and I am happy to give talks on the writing process to aspiring adult writers as well.

 Come join me as we try doing all the fun things an author does!!
 An author’s best work happens when they write about something they know well.
 So what special talents or hobbies do you have that could make for a great story?
 Let’s pick one.
 Perhaps we want to write about what it’s like to be a pilot.
 We’ll need to do some research first.
 Should we try on a pilot’s helmet and see how it feels?
 How can we describe this feeling to others?
 And every story needs great characters.
 So let’s create some together.
 How can we make them interesting and memorable?
 And when we’re done with the work of an author, let’s put our ideas, characters, and research all together to create our own very special story!